-By going through portals, you can earn cash back on purchases on the websites of certain hotels, car rental companies and online travel agencies like Expedia and Priceline.
+By going to other websites through portals, you can earn cash back on purchases made on the sites of certain hotels, car rental companies and online travel agencies like Expedia and Priceline.
 We detail the mechanics in “3 Websites That Pay You for Shopping.”

 2. Free checked bags on airlines